run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 ## How to get more information

-The system (Kubernetes and Run:AI) store various _events_ during the job's lifecycle.
-These events are helpful in diagnosing issues around job scheduling.
+The system stores various _events_ during the Job's lifecycle.
+These events can be helpful in diagnosing issues around job scheduling.
 To view these events run:

     runai describe <job-name>